Bharat-Panchal15/Contact-Book/README.md

 - Add new contacts with name, email, and phone
 - View all saved contacts
-- Search contacts by name/email
+- Search contacts by name/email/phone number
 - Update contact details
 - Delete contacts
 - RegEx validation for: